 An interesting finding of the above survey was that many businesses still use paper payments because the bank cheque clearing system was slow—providing a 5-day lag for businesses that need to make a payment before actually having the available cash.

-The AFP Payments Fraud Survey found that despite reluctance among certain businesses to go paperless, cheques are the most common vectors for payment fraud in the US.
-About 75 percent of the companies victimized by payments fraud fell victim to fraudulently altered cheques.
+The AFP Payments Fraud Survey found that despite the reluctance among certain businesses to go paperless, cheques are the most common vectors for payment fraud in the US.
+About 75 percent of the companies victimized by payment fraud fell victim to fraudulently altered cheques.

 Other problems are stopped checks or the inevitable processing errors as well as the recipient having to wait while the cheque clears.
 While many businesses are adopting more efficient and secure accounts payable automation processes, some challenges remain.
 Going from cheque payments to B2B automation can be challenging for small businesses, especially when financial service providers only offer automated payment services to larger clients.

 Put away your chequebook.
 While mobile check imaging shows promise for small business owners in effecting more rapid local currency transactions, overseas payments and collections come with their own set of challenges.
 The overseas payment process entails verification, FX conversion, as well as compliance and security assurances.
 And you can’t do that through the mail with a paper cheque.

 You don’t want to deal with foreign cheque conversions and payment headaches.
 Likewise, your overseas suppliers don’t want the hassle of converting your dollar payments to their local currency.
 Then there is the expense and hassle of entrusting your payments to the mail system at home and abroad.

 Converting currency on the foreign exchange market must be done through a bank.
 Banks make money on the deal twice: First, when they apply an inflated “spread” on the currency; second, when they apply an arbitrary transaction fee.
 Include another bank—yours, for example—and they also attach hidden charges.